 Maple Pumpkin Scones with Maple Glaze

 Despite earnest attempts and an investment in a beautifully bound leather notebook, I’m just not the journaling type.
-Last week’s only entry reads, “Maple Pumpkin Scones,” followed by a star and a happy face.
+Last week’s only entry reads, “Maple Pumpkin Scones with Maple Glaze,” followed by a star and a happy face.

 I’d like to excuse my journal brevity as a byproduct of being a woman of few words, but anyone who has spent more than two consecutive minutes with me will immediately testify to the contrary, including the two people who had the (mis)fortune of being seated beside me at the bar last Saturday.
 I love to talk, and I love to write, yet somehow I’ve never been able to channel those interests into consistent journal keeping, no matter how many pretty notebooks or fancy pens I buy.